altocodenl/tagaway/readme.md

       if (!
 H.isUserTag (b.to)) return reply (rs, 400, {error: 'tag'});
 ```

-We check for the existence of `tag:USERNAME:FROM`, `tag:USERNAME:TO`; also, we get the list of all tags shared by the user, as well as all the user's taghashes.
+We check for the existence of `tag:USERNAME:FROM`, `tag:USERNAME:TO`; also, we get the list of all tags shared by the user, as well as their hometags.

 ```javascript
       astop (rs, [